Skip to main content Accessibility information

 Awards will be matched to your level of experience and expertise.

-You will also have the opportunity to put what you have learnt into practice through formal partnerships developed by the University with local coaching centres.
-The University, and specifically this course, is recognised by the FA and BUCS as both a ‘Young Coach Development Centre’ and ‘Football Hub’.
-You will be able to access our Coach Mentor programme supported by academics and community coaches and gain access a range of CPD events.
+You will also have the opportunity to put what you have learned into practice through formal partnerships developed by the University with local coaching centres.
+The University, and specifically this course, is recognised by the FA and British Universities and Colleges Sport (BUCS) as a ‘Young Coach Development Centre’ and ‘Football Hub’.
+You will be able to access our Coach Mentor programme supported by academics and community coaches and gain access to a range of CPD events.

 You'll have the opportunity to study in the United States and we work closely with Camp America to give you the chance to work there during the summer.